Academic Policies and Forms

 - Students with any combination of 7 withdrawals and/or failures may be permanently dismissed

 Courses from institutions other than Boston College may be applied to a degree program only with permission of the Associate Dean.
-Examples include official cross-registration programs, the Foreign Study program, certain special study programs at other universities, courses in the Evening College, and summer school courses.
-Courses that are used to fulfill specific requirements in the University Core, Management Core, and Management Concentration must also be approved by the Chairperson of the relevant department, as must all courses taken through the Evening College and Summer School.
+Examples include official cross-registration programs, the Foreign Study program, certain special study programs at other universities, courses in the Woods College, and summer school courses.
+Courses that are used to fulfill specific requirements in the University Core, Management Core, and Concentration must also be approved by the Chairperson of the relevant department, as must all courses taken through the Woods College and Summer School.
 Courses not available at Boston College may be taken at certain other local universities with the permission of the Associate Dean.

 A student must earn a grade of C- or better to receive credit for any course taken at another university.
 In some instances, the Associate Dean may stipulate a higher grade.
 After the course has been completed, the student should request that the Registrar at the host university forward an official transcript to the Registrar's Office at Boston College.

 University Core and Carroll School of Management courses may not be taken by any student on a Pass/Fail basis.
-The only courses that are acceptable for Pass/Fail are electives taken in the College of Arts and Sciences, School of Education, or School of Nursing.
+The only courses that are acceptable for Pass/Fail are non-required electives taken in the Morrissey College of Arts and Sciences, Lynch School of Education, or Connell School of Nursing.
 Carroll School of Management students must receive the written permission of the instructor and the Associate Dean in order to take a course Pass/Fail.
 Approval will be given only during the registration and Drop/Add periods.

 In cases of prolonged absence due to illness, injury, or other significant reasons, a student or a member of his or her family should communicate with the Associate Dean of the Carroll School of Management as soon as the prospect of prolonged or extended absences becomes clear.
 The academic arrangements for the student's return to classes should be made with the Associate Dean of the Carroll School of Management as soon as the student's health and other circumstances permit.